Prosthetics & Connection

 Internal Hex Connection:

 The internal hex design adds an additional layer of stability by providing an anti-rotational feature.
-This means that the abutment is securely held in place, preventing any rotational movement that could lead to complications such as implant failure or misalignment of the prosthetic crown.
+This prevents any rotational movement that could lead to misalignment of the prosthetic crown.

 Combined Design:

 The combination of the Morse taper and internal hex allows for more effective load distribution across the implant.
 The tight frictional fit of the Morse taper reduces stress on the screw, while the internal hex ensures that the load is evenly spread throughout the implant body.
-This minimizes the risk of mechanical failures and enhances the overall durability of the implant system.
+This minimizes mechanical failures and enhances overall durability.

 4. Reduction of Micro-Gap